nordcloud/serverless-mocha-plugin/README.md

 To use a mocha reporter (e.g. json), use the -R switch.
 Reporter options can be passed with the -O switch.

-If no function names are passed to "invoke test", all tests are run from the test/ directory
+If no function names are passed to "invoke test", all tests are run from the test/ directory and subdirectories.

 The default timeout for tests is 6 seconds.
 In case you need to apply a different timeout, that can be done in the test file using using .timeout(milliseconds) with the define, after, before or it -blocks. e.g.